Japanese Primer

 Introduction

 This material details one way to achieve basic Japanese fluency.
-Assuming you are starting with no skills in the Japanese language and are not familiar with Chinese characters (example: 漢字), this curriculum will likely span several years with work to be done each day.
-We recommend you read the full curriculum before starting since some parts are to be done in parallel.
+Assuming you are starting with no skills in the Japanese language and are not familiar with kanji (example: 漢字), this curriculum will likely span several years with work to be done each day.
+I recommend you read the full curriculum before starting since some parts are to be done in parallel.

-In this material, we assume your native language is English; however, this is not required--simply replace references to English as the native language with your native language.
+In this material, I assume your native language is English; however, this is not required--simply replace references to English as the native language with your native language.

 Tools

-If you will consume written Japanese content online as part of your learning, we also recommend installing a browser plugin that allows you to conveniently translate Japanese to English by simply mousing-over or tapping words.
-One such plugin is the 10ten Japanese Reader.
+If you will consume written Japanese content online as part of your learning, I also recommend installing a browser plugin that allows you to conveniently translate Japanese to English by simply mousing-over or tapping words.
+One such plugin is yomitan.

 Reading and Writing